 - Must be a resident of the municipality/city for at least five consecutive years

 - Must not be a professional squatter or member of any squatting syndicate Is not a previous beneficiary of any socialized housing program of the government

 - Must be willing to fully participate in the project

-With the intent to create an impact on the housing issues of Negros Occidental, the project will work with various LGUs in the province to identify ready to build land where the CBF technology will be construction either through grant or affordable repayment.
-Since the project was initiated in 2019, over 30 sites have been identified but most are raw land.
-The pilot project of NOI25 is in Silay City where 534 units are being built for informal settler families.
-Three more sites are identified as priority locations including San Carlos with 230 units submitted for DHSUD accreditation and another 280 units under project development.
-A 110-housing unit project in La Castella is also under project development.
+With the intent to create an impact on the housing issues of Negros Occidental, the project will work with various LGUs in the province to identify ready to build land where the Cement Bamboo Frame Technology will be constructed either through grant or affordable repayment.
+Since the project was initiated in 2019, over 30 sites have been identified.
+The pilot project of NOI25 is in Silay City where 534 units are being built, three Homeowners Associations will be formed, and 2 multiple Purpose Centers will be constructed.
+Three more sites are identified as priority locations including San Carlos and La Castellana.

 “This is the beginning of our good future!”